a-rasool/DependencyDetector/README.md

 # Exploring Probabilistic Variable Dependencies

-[cite_start]This project is a data science research initiative to explore the intersection of data science and probability through software development. [cite: 3] [cite_start]The core aim is to design and build a **scalable tool that identifies and visualizes probabilistic dependencies** between features in large datasets. [cite: 5] [cite_start]This work seeks to bridge the gap between probabilistic modeling and applied data engineering by implementing scalable algorithms for large-scale data analysis. [cite: 6]
+This project is a data science research initiative to explore the intersection of data science and probability through software development [3].
+The core aim is to design and build a **scalable tool that identifies and visualizes probabilistic dependencies** between features in large datasets [5].
+This work seeks to bridge the gap between probabilistic modeling and applied data engineering by implementing scalable algorithms for large-scale data analysis [6].

-***
+---

 ## Features

-* [cite_start]**Dependency Detection**: Implements probabilistic techniques like Bayesian networks to uncover complex, non-linear dependencies between variables. [cite: 10, 52]
+* **Dependency Detection**: Implements probabilistic techniques like Bayesian networks to uncover complex, non-linear dependencies between variables [10, 52].
 * **Extensible Design**: Built with a clean, Object-Oriented structure that allows for new detection methods to be easily added.
-* [cite_start]**Synthetic Data Generation**: Includes a configurable script to pragmatically generate datasets with controlled dependency structures for robust testing. [cite: 19, 20]
+* **Synthetic Data Generation**: Includes a configurable script to pragmatically generate datasets with controlled dependency structures for robust testing [19, 20].

-***
+---

 ## Getting Started